RodriDev23/Meme-Geneator/README.md

 # Meme-Geneator
 Testing React
-Meme generator for testing in React Basic Using Stata and React Forms.
+Meme generator for testing in React Basic Using State and React Forms.